Options for your SAP S/4HANA Transition

 This service requires specialists for this specific solution, which need to be scheduled specifically, therefore this service is only available for limited customers.
 It is currently not planned to make this service available for all customers.

-Last not least in both cases, final tests have to be performed to guarantee, that the transported customizing fits seamlessly into your new SAP S/4HANA Hana solution.
+Last not least in both cases, final tests have to be performed to guarantee, that the transported customising fits seamlessly into your new SAP S/4HANA Hana solution.

 Also for option 2 there are manual steps involved that will require experienced consultants.
 Therefore, in those project discussions, where I have been involved, after looking into the details, always option 1 was chosen.